aboutcode-org/aboutcode-toolkit/docs/source/specification.rst

     name of a license file such as LICENSE or COPYING file extracted from a downloaded archive.
 -   license_url: URL to the license text for the component.
--   license_expression: The DejaCode license expression that apply to the component.
+-   license_expression: The ScanCode license expression that apply to the component.
 You can separate each identifier using " or " and " and " to document the relationship between multiple license identifiers, such as a choice among multiple licenses (No special characters are allowed).
--   license_name: The DejaCode license short name for the license (No special characters are allowed).
+-   license_name: The ScanCode license short name for the license (No special characters are allowed).
--   license_key: The DejaCode license key(s) for the component
+-   license_key: The ScanCode license key(s) for the component
     (No special characters are allowed).
 -   spdx_license_key: The ScanCode LicenseDB spdx_license_key defined
     for the license at https://scancode-licensedb.aboutcode.org/index.html